LukeWood/sota-dqn/README.md

 ```

 # Quickstart
-Batteries included examples are held in `examples/`.
+Batteries included examples held in `examples/`.

+## Cartpole
-The quickest example to get started with is `CartPole-v1`.
+The quickest example to get started with is the [basic](examples/basic) which uses the `CartPole-v1` environment.

 ![random sample video](media/random-cartpole.gif)